--d, --data is the same as --data-ascii. --data-raw is almost the same but does not have a special interpretation of the @ character.
+-d, --data is the same as --data-ascii.
 To post data purely binary, you should instead use the --data-binary option.
 To URL-encode the value of a form field you may use --data-urlencode.

 If any of these options is used more than once on the same command line, the data pieces specified will be merged together with a separating &-symbol.
 Thus, using '-d name=daniel -d skill=lousy' would generate a post chunk that looks like 'name=daniel&skill=lousy'.